webix-hub/docs/data/api/ui.pivot_getfilterview.md

 =============

-@todo:
-	check

 @short:
-	returns an object with filters configuration
+	returns the object of the toolbar with filters

 @params:

 @returns:

-- fields		object			an object with fields configurations
+- filters		object			the filters object

 @example: